 La Quinta Country Club:

-Adam Hadwin holds the course record here (59) and had this so say about it, "La Quinta is one of those courses where obviously if you’re hitting the ball well off the tee — it’s much more narrow than the other two golf courses — but if you’re hitting it well on the tee you got a lot of wedges in, you can be aggressive and the greens here are always so pure."
+Proving just how low you can go at the course, Adam Hadwin fired his infamous 13-under 59 during the 2017 edition.
+"La Quinta is one of those courses where obviously if you’re hitting the ball well off the tee — it’s much more narrow than the other two golf courses — but if you’re hitting it well on the tee you got a lot of wedges in, you can be aggressive and the greens here are always so pure."

 Just like the other two courses, we have dormant bermuda turf with ryegrass overseed.
 The pin placements and green speeds will be kept on the easy side to help amateurs reduce their pace of play.